aayushiie/progress-bar/README.md

-##Progress Bar
+## Progress Bar
-This progress bar updates based on the number of items checked off on a list.
+This progress bar is updated to show progress based on the number of items checked on a list.